guardian/actions-riff-raff/README.md

-# actions-riff-raff
+# guardian/actions-riff-raff

-A language-agnostic Github Action to create and upload Riffraff artifacts.
+A language-agnostic GitHub Action to create and upload Riff-Raff artifacts.

 It will:

-- create your `riff-raff.yaml` and `build.json` files
+- Create the `build.json` file
-- package files into deployment directories
-- upload the above to Riffraff's S3 buckets ready to deploy
+- Package files into deployment directories, and upload them to Riff-Raff's S3 buckets

 It is loosely modelled on, and is a logical extension of, https://github.com/guardian/node-riffraff-artifact.